pprotschka/kapow-grunt/README.md

 Ensure that you have [NodeJS](https://nodejs.org/download/), [Grunt](http://gruntjs.com/installing-grunt) and [Bower](http://bower.io/#install-bower) installed as these are the minimum requirements.

 Optionally you will need [PHP](http://php.net/manual/en/install.php) installed for theme/plugin linting, and [phpDocumentor](http://www.phpdoc.org/docs/latest/getting-started/installing.html) to generate PHP documentation.
 If you'd like to lint your Sass with SCSS Lint you'll need to have  [Ruby](https://www.ruby-lang.org/en/documentation/installation/) installed.

-If you intend to use responsive images you will need GraphicsMagick: you can install it by running `brew install GraphicsMagick` if you're on a Mac, or alternatively visit the [GraphicsMagick downloads page](http://sourceforge.net/projects/graphicsmagick/files/graphicsmagick/).

 ## Installation